ece-ozturk/adc-side-channel-attack/README.md

 # adc-side-channel-attack

 ## Overview
 This project focuses on the design and implementation of Analog-to-Digital Converters (ADCs) with enhanced resistance to Power Side-Channel Attacks (PSAs).
 It combines digital and analog components to explore vulnerabilities in ADC designs and proposes countermeasures to improve their security.
+The project is entirely based on open-source tools.

 ## Repository Contents
 - digital/: Verilog designs and testbenches for ADC components, including the counter, edge detector, and register.